DevelopersCommunity/wtd/README.md

 # wtd

-Open Windows Terminal from Windows Explorer address bar in the current path
+Open Windows Terminal from Windows Explorer's address bar in the current path

 ## Install